kevmtan/EEG-ICA-pipeline/README.md

-# EEGpipeline
+# Kevin Tan's EEGLAB Pipeline

+Kevin Tan's EEGLAB pipeline performs ICA-based EEG preprocessing and source localization

-A detailed guide for using this code can be found here: https://github.com/kevmtan/EEGpipeline/wiki
+A detailed practical, algorithmic and theoretical overview of this pipeline can be found here: https://github.com/kevmtan/EEGpipeline/wiki

-Read the above before using the code.
+Read the above wiki before using this pipeline